xandramax/Volume1/README.md

 * stoermelder [CV-MAP](https://library.vcvrack.com/Stoermelder-P1/CVMap)/[µMAP](https://library.vcvrack.com/Stoermelder-P1/CVMapMicro), [MACRO](https://library.vcvrack.com/Stoermelder-P1/Macro), [TRANSIT](https://library.vcvrack.com/Stoermelder-P1/Transit), and [X4](https:/library.vcvrack.com/Stoermelder-P1/X4)
 * 23volts [Multimap](https://library.vcvrack.com/23volts/MultimapK)

-There is additionally an "Alter Ego" mode of operation, which makes has two significant differences:
+There is additionally an "Alter Ego" mode of operation, which has two significant differences:

 * Operators can be routed horizontally.
 Making horizontal connections does not disable operators here.
 * Automatic carrier assignment does not occur.
 The only operators which are routed to the Sum output are those which are forcible marked as carriers by the user (see instructions above).